Royston Nash: Later years

 Nash moved to North America in 1979, and in 1980 he became musical director of both the Nashua Symphony Orchestra in Nashua, New Hampshire, ending with the 2006–2007 season, and of the Cape Cod Symphony Orchestra in Massachusetts for 27 years until 2007, where he was then Music Director Laureate for life.
 He extended the orchestra's repertory to include Elgar (notably a 2002 performance of The Dream of Gerontius with the Royal Choral Society), Mahler and Shostakovich, among others, and is credited with transforming it from an amateur ensemble to a professional orchestra.
 He was also the founder and, until 1995, music director and conductor of Symphony by the Sea in Marblehead, Massachusetts; music director and conductor of the Cape Ann Symphony Orchestra from 1980 until 1986; and was a conductor at the Boston Conservatory of Music in 1985 and 1986.
 He lived in Cotuit, Massachusetts, which he had first visited while on tour with D'Oyly Carte.
 Nash married Lois Barry (born 1942) in Barnstable, Massachusetts, on 30 June 1991.
 He had two sons, Adrian Wesley (1953–1993) and Kelvin Howard Nash (born 1960), from his first marriage to Joyce Gladys (née Murdoch) in 1952.

 The Telegraph called Nash "a charismatic and engaging figure."
 He died in 2016 at the age of 82 at the McCarthy Care Center in East Sandwich, Massachusetts.

 Recordings

 With D'Oyly Carte, Nash conducted a filmed performance of H.M.S.
-Pinafore in 1973 and Decca recordings of The Mikado (1973), Iolanthe (1974), Trial by Jury (1975), Utopia Limited (1976), The Grand Duke (1976), The Gondoliers (1977), Cox and Box, the world premiere professional recording of The Zoo (1978), and The Yeomen of the Guard (1979).
-The Royal Philharmonic Orchestra was engaged for all these recordings, and Nash and the company took the opportunity to record some of Sullivan's non-Savoy music as fillers in these recordings, for example: the Macbeth Overture and two excerpts from the Henry VIII music with Trial, a cut version of the Marmion Overture with The Gondoliers, the "Imperial March" (instead of the Utopia overture) and the Ballet Suite No 1 from Victoria and Merrie England with Yeomen.
+Pinafore in 1973 and Decca recordings of The Mikado (1973), Iolanthe (1974), Trial by Jury (1975), Utopia, Limited (1976), The Grand Duke (1976), The Gondoliers (1977), Cox and Box, the world premiere professional recording of The Zoo (1978), and The Yeomen of the Guard (1979).
+The Royal Philharmonic Orchestra was engaged for all these recordings, and Nash and the company took the opportunity to record some of Sullivan's non-Savoy music as fillers in these recordings, for example: the Macbeth Overture and two excerpts from the Henry VIII music with Trial by Jury, a cut version of the Marmion Overture with The Gondoliers, the "Imperial March" (instead of the Utopia, Limited overture) and the Ballet Suite No 1 from Victoria and Merrie England with Yeomen.